-15 Things You Might Not Know About Pizza Hut
+15 Delicious Facts About Pizza Hut

 Dan and Frank Carney borrowed $600 from their mother in 1958 to open a pizza place while attending Wichita State University.
 The name was inspired by the former bar that they rented to open their first location.

 Once, when a successful manager of a Wichita location put in his notice, Hassur was sent in to convince the man to stay.
 That manager happened to be Bill Parcells, who had resigned his Pizza Hut job in order to take his first coaching job at a small Nebraska college.
 Of course, he later went on to coach numerous NFL teams, including leading the New York Giants to two Super Bowl victories.
 "I might have been wrong there," Hassur said of trying to convince Parcells his salary would be better as a manager than as a coach, "but I'm sure he'd have been successful with Pizza Hut, too."

 Before the iconic red roof logo was adopted in 1969, Pizza Hut had a mascot named Pizza Pete who also served as its logo.
 The mustachioed cartoon man wore a chef’s hat, neckerchief, and an apron while serving up hot meals to hungry customers.
 Pizza Pete was still used throughout the 1970s on bags, cups, and advertisements, but was eventually phased out.

-An 11-year-old Elijah Wood got his start flinging potato salad at his co-star, Ringo Starr and the Monkees marveled at the stuffed-crust pizza, and former Soviet statesman Mikhail Gorbachev had a very odd, political pizza pitch, appearing along with his young granddaughter in a Russian Pizza Hut (though the ad was not set to run in Russia).
+An 11-year-old Elijah Wood got his start flinging potato salad at his co-star; Ringo Starr and the Monkees marveled at the stuffed-crust pizza; and former Soviet statesman Mikhail Gorbachev had a very odd, political pizza pitch, appearing along with his young granddaughter in a Russian Pizza Hut (though the ad was not set to run in Russia).